briatte/srqm/Datasets/README.md

 The data come from the [WVS 2000 official file](http://www.asep-sa.org/wvs/wvs2000/wvs2000_v20090914_stata.zip) found at the [WVS website](http://www.wvsevsdb.com/wvs/WVSData.jsp).
 This version had encoding issues that are used as examples in class for recode commands.
 The [cumulative dataset](http://www.asep-sa.org/wvs/wvs_1981-2008/wvs1981_2008_v20090914_stata.zip) has different variable names and proper variable encoding.
 More recent data is also available up to [Wave 6](http://www.wvs-online.com/) (2010-2013).
 A mock codebook is bundled with the data.

 * * *

+[Additional data sources](https://github.com/briatte/srqm/wiki/Data) are listed on the course wiki; note that many sources are less suitable for cross-national than for longitudinal or pooled time series analysis.